iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 The tradeoff is that Shared Albums are not the same as iCloud Shared Photo Library.
 They have lower-resolution shared copies, item limits, and a flatter structure.

-Shared Albums are good for lightweight sharing, not full-fidelity library organization transfer.
+Shared Albums are good for lightweight sharing, not moving a full set of albums and folders.

 Option 3 Use Mac keywords or Smart Albums Useful when the albums can be rebuilt from searchable metadata.

-On a Mac, advanced users can sometimes work around the missing structure by putting an album name into a synced field, such as the title, caption, or keyword, then searching for that label on the other device.
+On a Mac, advanced users can sometimes work around missing albums by putting an album name into a synced field, such as the title, caption, or keyword, then searching for that label on the other device.

 The label can travel with the photo information even when album membership does not.
 The catch is obvious: it is tedious, easy to mistype, and bad at nested folders.

 Photos for Mac also has Smart Albums.
 They can help when an album is based on date, location, person, keyword, or media type.
-They are not a clean iPhone-to-iPhone answer for a custom folder tree.
+They are not a clean iPhone-to-iPhone answer for custom folders.

 Where AlbumBlueprint Fits

-AlbumBlueprint is for the moment where the photos are already on both devices, but the album map only exists on one of them.
+AlbumBlueprint is for the moment where the photos are already on both devices, but the albums and folders only exist on one of them.

 For example, your iPhone might have albums for Trips, Kids, Pets, and Receipts.
-Your partner can see the same Shared Library photos, but their iPhone does not have those same album containers.
-AlbumBlueprint moves that organization map without re-sharing the media.
+Your partner can see the same Shared Library photos, but their iPhone does not have those same albums and folders.
+AlbumBlueprint moves those albums and folders without re-sharing the media.

 It does not upload your photos, replace iCloud Photos, or make Apple Photos continuously sync albums between people.
-It exports a small snapshot of your Photos folder and album structure.
-The snapshot contains organization information, not photo files.
+It exports a small snapshot of your Photos albums and folders.
+The snapshot contains album and folder information, not photo files.

-Diagram showing a structure snapshot moving from one iPhone to another while shared photos are placed into matching album containers.
+Diagram showing an album and folder snapshot moving from one iPhone to another while shared photos are placed into matching albums.

-AlbumBlueprint uses the snapshot to automatically recreate the same structure around matching photos already in Photos.
+AlbumBlueprint uses the snapshot to recreate matching albums and folders around photos already in Photos.

 After you send the snapshot to another device, AlbumBlueprint imports it there and recreates matching folders and albums around photos that are already present.

 The photos still come from Apple's Photos library.
-AlbumBlueprint moves the map for how those photos were organized.
+AlbumBlueprint handles which photos belonged in which albums and folders.

 FAQ